 Lynn Heidmann (LH): The white paper talks a lot about the challenges that banks face in increasing their AI maturity.
 What would you say is the single biggest challenge banks face in leveraging AI today?

-PM: The biggest challenge I see is to scale and systematize in a way so that projects can really impact business operations and processes up to the expected promises of AI.
+PM: The biggest challenge I see for leveraging AI and machine learning in banking is to scale and systematize in a way so that projects can really impact business operations and processes up to the expected promises of AI.
 For the customers and prospects I follow, they had their first success — with more or less “blood and tears” to obtain it — in deploying one or a few AI use cases, usually in a limited division or within a subdivision.

 Thus, the step is very high to have the capacity to deliver tens and then hundreds (if not thousands) of AI projects in a smooth way.
 Add heterogeneous scopes, different divisions, and different maturities with data, and the step starts to look even higher.